Chilakamma Cheppindi

 Chilakamma Cheppindi is a 1977 Indian Telugu-language drama film, written and directed by Eranki Sharma.
-The film starred Rajinikanth in his first lead role.
+The film stars Sangeeta, Sripriya, Rajinikanth (in his first lead role) and Lakshmikanth.
 The film won the state Nandi Award for Best Feature Film.
-The film was a remake of the 1969 Malayalam film Adimakal.
-It was also remade in Tamil as Nizhal Nijamagirathu (1978) by K. Balachander.
-The film was premiered at the 1978 International Film Festival of India.
+It was a remake of the 1969 Malayalam film Adimakal.
+The film premiered at the 1978 International Film Festival of India.

 Plot

 Ravi, an executive, arrives in a small town in Andhra Pradesh on a temporary assignment.
 His friend Madhu helps him find accommodation opposite his own house.
 Ravi is a cocksure character who immediately rubs Madhu's sister Bharati, a dance teacher, the wrong way with his brash behaviour.
 Bharati hates men because of a past incident.
 Malli is the domestic help in Madhu's house.
 Madhu seduces and impregnates her, but denies paternity.
 In parallel, Ravi tries to tame the shrewish Bharati.
 Eventually, Malli's problems are all solved with Ravi's help and Bharati too responds to his advances.